MeadowMidnight/pdth-ES/README.md

 These bonuses will always be active, even if the bots are downed, in custody or playing without them.

 You can change the crew bonuses to "Not Active" if you don't want them.

-You can revert the buffed statistics back to their vanilla ones in mod settings.

 # Progression Changes:
 Challenges have went through several changes: